kylejw2/portfolio/README.md

 ```

 ## New skills applied in this project
 Prior to this project, I haven't used a lot of animations.
-In this project, I used a physics-based animation package called `React Spring` to make my UI my engaging.
+In this project, I used a physics-based animation package called `React Spring` to make my UI more engaging.
 This package is not only easy to use, it gives me a more realistic animation.
 In comparison to vanilla CSS animations which are based on durations and intervals, `React Spring` is based on physics.
 Here's the documentation for `React Spring`: https://www.react-spring.io/
 ###
 Using `React Spring` is quite simple.
 Here's a code snippet to demonstrate a simple fade in animation.